citation-file-format/citation-file-format.github.io/index.md

 # What is a `CITATION.cff` file?

-`CITATION.cff` files are plain text files with human- and machine-readable citation information for software.
+`CITATION.cff` files are plain text files with human- and machine-readable citation information for software (and datasets).
 Code developers can include them in their repositories to let others know how to correctly cite their software.

 This is an example of a simple `CITATION.cff` file: